-The all-digital Morrison Planetarium uses cutting edge visualizations and scientific data to share current discoveries and increase science literacy through immersive shows that rotate throughout the year.
+The all-digital Morrison Planetarium uses cutting-edge visualizations and scientific data to share current discoveries and increase science literacy through immersive shows that rotate throughout the year.

+The new permanent California: State of Nature exhibition, which opened in May 2024, illuminates the unexpected connections between the species, places, and people that enable California to thrive.
 The Hidden Wonders exhibit provides an unprecedented peek at some of the standout specimens from our scientific collections-including some on view for the very first time.
-Bugs enables visitors to see the world from insects' point of view, and learn how they've evolved their unique adaptations and behaviors.
-The Giants of Land and Sea exhibit celebrates Northern California's iconic natural phenomena like redwoods, marine mammals, and fog.
 The Color of Life exhibit explores the role of color in the natural world with vibrant live animals, specimens, and immersive interactives.
 Gems and Minerals Unearthed showcases specimens from the Academy's renowned geology collection.
-BigPicture showcases winning images from the Academy's annual, international wildlife photography competition with a display that rotates annually.
+BigPicture showcases winning images from the Academy's annual, international wildlife photography competition.